loader image

 In Italy is a public university that works in the field of applied sciences and offers PhD programmes, Master degrees, professional courses and continuing education programmes.
 The Scuola Sant’Anna’s scientific and research activities in the field of social sciences concentrate on conflict management, human rights, emergency response, democratisation, and good governance.
 Ever since 1998, the Scuola has developed extensive experience in electoral policy, practice, assistance and studies.
 Main activities carried out in this field include electoral trainings to election missions support and mentoring, technical assistance to national electoral commissions as well as capacity building of national observers.

-Programmes in partnership: Master in Electoral Policy and Administration
+Programmes in partnership: Master’s Degree in Electoral Policy and Administration

 Institute For Democracy And Electoral Assistance